 - The necessity to construct expensive major capital improvements to carry the excess water

-In response to the directives, the Western Lehigh municipalities, including our township, commenced work on a corrective action plan in 2010 entitled SCARP (Sewer Capacity And Reassurance Program) which has been designed to address the inflow problem.
+In response to the directives, the Western Lehigh municipalities, including our township, commenced work on a corrective action plan in 2010 entitled Sewer Capacity And Reassurance Program (SCARP) which has been designed to address the inflow problem.

-- Inspect your property for any of the connections listed above.
-If you have or find one of these connections and need assistance fixing it, please contact our Public Works Department at 610-966-4343 x 117.
+- Inspect your property for any of the connections listed on the Inflow Problem tab; if you have or find one of these connections and need assistance fixing it, please contact our Public Works Department

 We look forward to your continuing cooperation as we proceed with the program.